 - After completing everything as mentioned above, simply press the Start button located on the Odin window to initiate the CWM recovery flashing process.
 Your phone will automatically reboot itself while going through the process.
 It is recommended not to touch or remove the USB cable until the process is complete.

 - If due to any reason the process fails or if Odin gets stuck or in case your device gets boot loops, then don’t panic.
-Just close the Odin window, remove and re-insert the battery from your device.
+Just close the Odin window, and remove and re-insert the battery from your device.
 Again go into downloading mode and repeat the whole procedure as given above.

 - Now press and hold Volume up + Home button + Power button simultaneously until the recovery mode appears.
 You’ll notice that Clockworkmod recovery is properly installed on your Galaxy Core 2.